Benitorax/ocproject5/README.md

 ## Getting started
 ### Step 1: Configure environment variables
-Copy the `.env file`, rename it to `.env.local` and configure the following variables for:
+Copy the `.env file` in the root folder, rename it to `.env.local` and configure the following variables for:
 - the database:

 ```